Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed - using ClustalW**

-<u>Description:</u> ClustalW is a software used for multiple sequence alignment of nucleotides.
+-Description: ClustalW is a software used for multiple sequence alignment of nucleotides.

 It is the most user friendly and performs quality alignments using progressive alignment methods.

-Assumptions: all aligned sequences are evolutionarily related, rate of change in sequences is constant
+-Assumptions: all aligned sequences are evolutionarily related, rate of change in sequences is constant

-Limitations: struggles to align distantly related sequences, takes very long to align big number of sequences
+-Limitations: struggles to align distantly related sequences, takes very long to align big number of sequences

-Code:
+-Code:
 ```
 clustalw2 -ALIGN -INFILE=pestis-pMT1-all.fasta -OUTFILE=pestis-pMT1-all-clustalw.fasta -OUTPUT=FASTA
 ```